 After pre-processing, 6457 dyads were classified with GMMs.
-The estimated parameters are shown in Tables 3 and 4.
-The covariance between features (Σ) was not negligible, which supports the joint use of metrics that evaluate different aspects of dyadic movement.
+The estimated parameters are shown in Table 3.
+The correlations between features (Table 4) wereΣ not negligible, which supports the joint use of metrics that evaluate different aspects of dyadic movement.
 There was little overlap between cluster 1 and the other two: 1.9×10−3 and 3.7×10−10, between clusters 1 and 2, and 1 and 3, respectively.
 There was higher overlap (0.32) between clusters 2 and 3.
-Moreover, most dyads were classified based on high values of their posteriors (1.00, 0.95, and 0.86 as median posteriors for each group, respectively; Fig. 4), and all of them above 0.5.
+Moreover, most dyads were classified based on high values of their posteriors (1.00, 0.95, and 0.86 as median posteriors for each group, respectively; Fig. 3), and all of them above 0.5.

-The three clusters obtained corresponded to distinct levels of joint movement (Fig. 2).
-The first one (purple in Fig. 2) corresponded to high joint movement in its three dimensions: proximity, coordination in direction and in speed/displacement.
+The three clusters obtained corresponded to distinct levels of joint movement (Fig. 1).
+The first one (purple in Fig. 1) corresponded to high joint movement in its three dimensions: proximity, coordination in direction and in speed/displacement.
 This was the expected pattern for partnership at sea.
-The second one (green in Fig. 2) was associated to a lower degree of joint movement in all dimensions.
-The third cluster (yellow in Fig. 2) was overall characterised by low proximity, relatively low coordination in direction, and low coordination in displacement.
+The second one (green in Fig. 1) was associated to a lower degree of joint movement in all dimensions.
+The third cluster (yellow in Fig. 1) was overall characterised by low proximity, relatively low coordination in direction, and low coordination in displacement.
 In these two metrics, there was a considerable amount of overlap, with Prox being the metric that made these two groups distinguishable.
-The tracks of the most representative dyad of each cluster, i.e. the one with the largest PZ=g∨X=x, are shown in Fig. 3.
+The tracks of the most representative dyad of each cluster, i.e. the one with the largest PZ=g∨X=x, are shown in Fig. 2.
 Animations of the trajectories and time series related to the three metrics can be found in https://rociojoo.github.io/partners-at-sea/.

 In total, 8%, 26% and 66% of the examined dyads were classified in the first, second and third cluster, respectively (Table 1).
-A low percentage of partners-at-sea dyads is not a surprise.
 The examined dyads were couples of vessel tracks coinciding in a common area at the same time.
 Not all pairs of vessels that cross their paths should be necessarily working together.
 On the other hand, most of the vessels of the fleet, 56 (95%), participated at least once in dyads classified as partners at sea.
-From them, 46 had exclusive partners (Fig. 6), which translated into a 0.82 loyalty index for the fleet.
+From them, 46 had exclusive partners (Fig. 5), which translated into a 0.82 loyalty index for the fleet.

 Dyads from other fleets